CSE140L/fa24-labs/docs/docs/lab5/part4/index.md

 In an emotional state laden with anger, denial, and grief mixed in with technical arrogance (and once you are past the stage of reading murder mysteries) you decide to invest in a rereading of your lecture notes.
 You soon realize that the analogous example in your notes is a classic example of **FSM composition** that your professor outlined, wherein once $Z_2$ has been detected in the full FSM (that recognizes $Z_1$ and $Z_2$), the reduced FSM will be transitioned into.
-You do have the FSM that recognizes $Z_1$ and $Z_2$, but you are at your wits' end as to how to construct the reduced FSM (the one that recognizes $Z_2$ only).
+You do have the FSM that recognizes $Z_1$ and $Z_2$, but you are at your wits' end as to how to construct the reduced FSM (the one that recognizes $Z_1$ only).

 Being the top student that you were in your long-gone days of youth when you were taking CSE 140L at your alma mater and remembering your prowess at coming up with creative solutions to challenging logic design problems, you set yourself down to study your technical predicament.
 A bit of reflection informs you that the second reduced FSM can be simply obtained by using the first FSM and setting the $Z_2$ output to 0 in the cases when it was 1 in the original FSM.
 So, duplicating the FSM with a small change in the $Z_2$ output has resulted in the desired FSM.
-The connecting transition between the two FSMs is effected by having the $Z_1$ or $Z_2$ recognizing transitions in the original FSM go to their counterpart states in the reduced FSM.
+The connecting transition between the two FSMs is effected by having $Z_2$ recognizing transitions in the original FSM go to its counterpart state in the reduced FSM.
 The transition from the $Z_1$ only recognizing FSM back to the original FSM can be similarly constructed.

 Your pride at your technical prowess is unbounded and hope glimmers that you will be able, perhaps, to not only fulfill the task but one-up your boss as well.